 B.F.A., 1993, San Francisco Art Institute

-I find myself researching and contemplating the roles that nature played in ancient mythologies, and how we yearn for connections to nature in our own lives.
-Later on, my creative interpretations will gradually, or suddenly, evolve.
+I find myself researching and contemplating the roles that nature has played in ancient mythologies, and how we all yearn for connection to nature.
+Out of these studies, and while listening to music, I find myself motivated to make art.

-My encaustic mixed media is made with pigmented beeswax, oil paint, colored pencils (occassional found objects, such as bones, leaves, insect wings), and/or pastels, usually on birch panels.
-Although I often make a sketch or study--particularly for figurative and portrait work--it all comes into being through process.
-Often an element of chance leads me in a direction different than what I had originally intended.
+My wax encaustic mixed media works combine pigmented beeswax, oil paint, colored pencils, pen and ink, found objects (bones, leaves, insect wings), and/or pastels, on wood panel supports.
+Often I will make a sketch or study, particularly for figurative and portrait work, but the rest comes into being through process.
+At times an element of chance will lead me in a direction quite different than what I had originally intended.
 This is both terrifying and exciting.

-When I was twenty, I had given this book to my father, John Howard, a former Hollywood actor who later became a Waldorf high school English/drama teacher.
-Around this time, our family would gather, filled with anticipation, to watch every single episode of the British production of Graves' "I, Claudius," when it first aired on public television in Los Angeles.
+When I was twenty, I had given the book to my father, John Howard, a former Hollywood actor who later became a Waldorf high school English/drama teacher.
+Around this time our family would gather, filled with anticipation, to watch every single episode of the British production of Graves' "I, Claudius" together, when it first aired on public television in Los Angeles.

-At the time I'd given it to him, I'd had little interest in reading this book myself.
+At the time I'd given it to him, I had little interest in reading this book myself.
 But after he died, I pulled it off his bookshelf, suddenly curious: he'd bookmarked over fifty pages with paper-clips!
-As I began to explore his bookmarks, I got hooked.
-The next thing I knew, I was spellbound.*
+As I began to explore his odd bookmarks, I found I was hooked, and the next thing I knew, I felt spellbound.*

-My Sacred Grove Series uses photographs I took while in Ireland, Wales, Scotland, and England, of certain trees and Celtic ruins.
-It is, like the Celtic Knots, centered upon the symbolism of ancient Celtic tree-worship, invoking the spirit of Taliesin, the Sacred Grove, the "roebuck in the thicket."
+My Sacred Grove Series uses photographs I took of certain trees and Celtic ruins during travels in Ireland, Wales, Scotland, and England.
+Like the Celtic Knots, it is centered upon the symbolism of ancient Celtic tree-worship, invoking the spirit of Taliesin, the Sacred Grove, the "roebuck in the thicket."
 Urania, Brizo of Delos, got its title from The White Goddess.